-- o Implemented late 2015. - o Program allows qualified Medicaid prescribers to be exempt from prior authorization document submission requirements when prescribing buprenorphine and buprenorphine/naloxone. - Buprenorphine Prior Authorization Criteria - Established specific prior authorization criteria for prescribers who are not Gold Card members. - o Criteria is used by all of the MCEs' pharmacy benefit managers to allow for authorization up to six months at a time, and a 34-day supply at a time per member. - Indiana Attorney General's Prescription Drug Abuse Prevention Task Force - o Separate task force created in September 2012. - o Published a four-year report in December 2016, with many of the same objectives identified by the Governor's Task Force acted upon by this task force. - Prescribing Guidelines - o Established standards and protocols (844 IAC 5-6) for physicians prescribing opioid controlled substances for pain management treatment. - o Indiana Senate Enrolled Act 297 (2016) created clinical practice guidelines for office-based opiate treatment. - o Indiana Senate Enrolled Act 226 (2017) limited prescription supply to seven days for first time opioid prescriptions for adults and children under age 18. - Expanded Access to Naloxone - o Indiana Senate Enrolled Act 406 (2015) expanded access to persons at risk for overdose or any individual who knows someone who may be at risk for overdosing. - o Indiana Senate Enrolled Act 187 (2016) expanded access to allow any individual to walk into a pharmacy for a prescription of Naloxone without having to first see a prescriber. - Prescription Drug Monitoring Program - On August 24, 2017, Governor Eric Holcomb announced a major statewide initiative to incorporate the State's prescription drug monitoring program (INSPECT) into health care systems' electronic health records. - Once fully integrated, practitioners will have a single portal to access information about prescribing and dispensing of a controlled substance. - o Indiana hopes to have all of its hospitals fully integrated within three years.
+- 17 recommendations in total; - 3 recommendations related to enforcement; and - 14 recommendations related to treatment, including pursuit of a Medicaid 1115 Demonstration Waiver for individuals with SUD. - Gold Card Program - o Implemented late 2015. - Program allows qualified Medicaid prescribers to be exempt from prior authorization document submission requirements when prescribing buprenorphine and buprenorphine/naloxone. - Buprenorphine Prior Authorization Criteria - Established specific prior authorization criteria for prescribers who are not Gold Card members. - Criteria is used by all of the MCEs' pharmacy benefit managers to allow for authorization up to six months at a time, and a 34-day supply at a time per member. - Indiana Attorney General's Prescription Drug Abuse Prevention Task Force - Separate task force created in September 2012. - Published a four-year report in December 2016, with many of the same objectives identified by the Governor's Task Force acted upon by this task force. - Prescribing Guidelines - Established standards and protocols (844 IAC 5-6) for physicians prescribing opioid controlled substances for pain management treatment. - Indiana Senate Enrolled Act 297 (2016) created clinical practice guidelines for officebased opiate treatment. - Indiana Senate Enrolled Act 226 (2017) limited prescription supply to seven days for first time opioid prescriptions for adults and children under age 18. - Expanded Access to Naloxone - Indiana Senate Enrolled Act 406 (2015) expanded access to persons at risk for overdose or any individual who knows someone who may be at risk for overdosing. - Indiana Senate Enrolled Act 187 (2016) expanded access to allow any individual to walk into a pharmacy for a prescription of Naloxone without having to first see a prescriber. - Prescription Drug Monitoring Program - On August 24, 2017, Governor Eric Holcomb announced a major statewide initiative to incorporate the State's prescription drug monitoring program (INSPECT) into health care systems' electronic health records. - Once fully integrated, practitioners will have a single portal to access information about prescribing and dispensing of a controlled substance. - Indiana hopes to have all of its hospitals fully integrated within three years.